 Article marketing amounts to placing articles on other websites that are relevant to the company’s industry.
 A company that creates products in the men’s lifestyle and fashion industries might place an article on NextLuxury, for instance.
-These articles are different from product reviews because they are rarely directly about the products or services that the company sells.
-Rather, they feature relevant content that establishes the expertise of the company and its staff.
+These articles are different from product reviews because they feature relevant content that establishes the expertise of the company and its staff.

 Product reviews and features are most common for showcasing specific products that the company would like to sell.
 This tends to be most popular for affiliate marketers who work with blogs that earn a percentage of sales.

 Podcasts, Videos, and TV Channels: Mainstream media outlets like CNN and TV shows like the Seth Meyers-hosted “Late Night” are always looking for new interviewees for their shows.
 Even smaller local TV stations and podcasts might be willing to feature a local business that has some significant news, such as one recording studio in Lakeland, Florida, at which the violin part of some tracks for Taylor Swift’s latest Emmy Award-winning album was recorded.